tbazzan/floodisi/README.md

 # FLOOd Detection Integrating Spectral water Indices (FLOODISI)

-Uma rotina para o mapeamento de inundações com integração de múltiplos índices espectrais de água.
+A new and robust approach to open water mapping.

 ## Overview:

-- O FLOODISI é uma abordagem inovadora projetada para superar os desafios no mapeamento de inundações com índices espectrais de água únicos.
-Ao integrar múltiplos índices espectrais de água utilizando limiares adaptativos dentro de um fluxo de trabalho automatizado em R e Python, o FLOODISI que resulta em um Integrated Water Map (IWM).
-Isso permite a detecção robusta de áreas inundadas e subsidia atividade operacionais de monitoramento e resposta em áreas propensas à inundações.
+- FLOODISI is an innovative approach designed to overcome the challenges of flood mapping using unique spectral water indices.
+By integrating multiple spectral water indices using adaptive thresholds within an automated workflow in R and Python, FLOODISI produces an Integrated Water Map (IWM).
+This enables robust detection of flooded areas and supports operational monitoring and response activities in flood-prone areas.

-## Principais características:
+## Key Features:

-- Importa imagem multiespectral.
+- Imports multispectral images.
-- Fonece limiares adaptativos (default).
+- Provides adaptive thresholds (default).
-- Fonece limiares para remoção de ruídos (default).
+- Provides thresholds for noise removal (default).
-- Calcula 11 índices espectrais da água com base nas bandas espectrais da imagem importada.
+- Calculates 11 spectral water indices based on the spectral bands of the imported image.
-- Calcula e fornece as camadas para filtragem baseada nas bandas espectrais da imagem importada.
+- Calculates and provides layers for filtering based on the spectral bands of the imported image.
-- Aplica a limiarização sobre cada índice espectral da água.
+- Applies thresholding to each water spectral index.
-- Aplica a correção em cada mapa limiarizado derivados dos índices espectrais.
+- Applies correction to each thresholded map derived from the spectral indices.
-- Integra os mapas limiarizados em um único mapa de áreas inundadas, Integrated Water Map (IWM).
+- Integrates the thresholded maps into a single map of flooded areas, the Integrated Water Map (IWM).
-- Calcula a área inundadas de cada índice espectral da água limiarizado e do IWM.
+- Calculates the flooded area for each thresholded water spectral index and the IWM.

-## Aplicações:
+## Applications:

-- Mapeamento rápido e robusto de inundações
+- Fast and robust flood mapping.
-- Fornecimento de mapas de inundações para aplicações operacionais no monitoramento de desastres e na gestão de riscos
+- Provision of flood maps for operational applications in disaster monitoring and risk management.

-## O conjunto de códigos inclui:
+## The code package includes:

-- O arquivo "floodisi_l8_l9.R" contém o código para o R para dados do Landsat-8/OLI e Landsat-8/OLI-2.
+- The file “floodisi_l8_l9.R” contains R code for Landsat-8/OLI and Landsat-8/OLI-2 data.
-- O arquivo "floodisi_l8_l9.ipynb" contém o código para o Colab/Jupyter para notebooks para dados do Landsat-8/OLI e Landsat-8/OLI-2.
+- The file “floodisi_l8_l9.ipynb” contains the code for Colab/Jupyter notebooks for Landsat-8/OLI and Landsat-8/OLI-2 data.
-- O arquivo "floodisi_s2.R" contém o código para o R para dados do Sentinel-2/MSI.
+- The file “floodisi_s2.R” contains the R code for Sentinel-2/MSI data.
-- O arquivo "floodisi_s2.ipynb" contém o código para o Colab/Jupyter para notebooks para dados do Sentinel-2/MSI.
+- The file “floodisi_s2.ipynb” contains the code for Colab/Jupyter notebooks for Sentinel-2/MSI data.

-## Referências e Citações:
+## References and Citations:

 T Bazzan, CD Rennó, EW Reckziegel, LA Guasselli.
 FLOODISI: Flood Detection Integrating Spectral Water Índices.
 Geosciences.
 2026.

-## Como Contribuir
+## How to Contribute:

-Sinta-se à vontade para contribuir!
-Se tiver sugestões, não hesite em abrir uma issue ou um pull request.
+- Feel free to contribute!
+If you have any suggestions, don’t hesitate to open an issue or submit a pull request.

-Para mais informações e discussões, entre em contato com: Thiago Bazzan tbazzan@gmail.com
+- For more information and discussions, please contact: Thiago Bazzan tbazzan@gmail.com

 ## Licença

-Este projeto está licenciado sob a **MIT License** - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the **MIT License**—see the [LICENSE](LICENSE) file for more details.